mharen/mharen.github.io/_posts/2010/2010-03-18-power-of-defaults-and-sourcesafe-really.md

 The trouble was that VSS is a terrible product. **It is Microsoft’s worst product, ever** (they [don’t](http://en.wikipedia.org/wiki/Microsoft_Visual_SourceSafe#Microsoft_in-house_use) even use it themselves).
 Here’s why:

 **It actively fails where it matters most.** Version control systems have one mandate above all others—protect your data.
 If you put code in there, it should be really, really safe.
 It’s in the product name for crying out loud.
 Unfortunately, VSS doesn’t do this.
-Some examples…
+Some examples...

 **It has virtually no mechanism for taking backups**.
 If your database exceeds 2gb, the standard UI won’t work.
 It’s actually much worse than that—it’ll claim it worked, but actually produce corrupted backup.
 That’s evil.